mhasan004/Play-Share-App/README.md

 * *Implemented many security features to secure HTTP requests and responses.
 (Didn't use HTTPS on purpose to have fun implementing security features)*

+* VULNERABILITIES TO BE FIXED: JWT is created using concatenated user data that is AES encrypted + `USER_SECRET_KEY` and `ADMIN_SECRET_KEY`.
+KWT shouldnt be made using meaningful info, i should add a salt

 <br/>